deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "I hope so."

-"Difficult, if she's struggling now…"
+"Difficult, if she's struggling now..."

 "You know, if you two worry about WARHORSE's love life too much, we're gonna wind up with THREE guys off their game."
 Vandenberg commented, joining them.